junxit/us-congress-bills-114/bill.md

 This Act may be cited as the “Social Impact Partnerships to Pay for Results Act”.

 ## § 2.
-Social impact partnerships
+Social impact partnerships to pay for results

 Section 403 of the Social Security Act (42 U.S.C.
 603) is amended by adding at the end the following: